FranCarstens/spaceInvaders/README.md

 # spaceInvaders

-This is a follow along of the talk given by Mary Rose Cook at Front-Trends 2014
+This is a follow along exercise of the talk given by Mary Rose Cook at Front-Trends 2014.

 Follow along here: https://vimeo.com/105955605